richorama/Orleans-IoT-Example/readme.md

 1. Build the solution
 1. Run the local silo `$(OrleansSDK)\StartLocalSilo.cmd`
-1. Start the Web application
+1. Start the web application

 You can then do a POST to set the temperature of a device, or a GET to retrieve the temperature: